phm87/dPoW/README.md

 curl --url "http://127.0.0.1:7787" --data "{\"method\":\"walletpassphrase\",\"params\":[\"YOUR_VERY_SECURE_PASSPHRASE\", 9999999]}"
 ``

-4.2 Make wp_7787 executable
+5.2 Make wp_7787 executable

 ``
 chmod 700 wp_7779
 ``

-4.3 configure pubkey.txt inside ~/HdPow/iguana
+5.3 configure pubkey.txt inside ~/HdPow/iguana

 You will need to create a `pubkey.txt` file inside `~/HdPoW/iguana directory`.
 This file will be used to start the dPoW process in the dpowassets script later on. `pubkey.txt` file should contain only the pubkey of the appropriate server.
 The file should contain only the information in the example below.
 Change 02a854251adfee222bede8396fed0756985d4ea905f72611740867c7a4ad6488c1 to the appropriate pubkey for the server the file is on.

 ``
 pubkey=02a854251adfee222bede8396fed0756985d4ea905f72611740867c7a4ad6488c1
 ``

 Remark: the pubkey set on komodo daemon will remain the S4 pubkey so please do not change your start script nor the content of pubkey.txt.
 UTXO split should be performed using S4 keys and using S3 keys.

-4.4 UTXO split
+5.4 UTXO split

+During 3P NN setup, you created a `acsplit` file, you should create a similar `hnsplit` file with port 7787 instead of 7776, see https://docs.komodoplatform.com/notary/split-utxo-for-notarization.html#step-1-create-a-script-named-acsplit for details.

+``
+#!/bin/bash
+curl --url "http://127.0.0.1:7787" --data "{\"coin\":\""${1}"\",\"agent\":\"iguana\",\"method\":\"splitfunds\",\"satoshis\":\"10000\",\"sendflag\":1,\"duplicates\":"${2}"}"
+``

+You can use the script you want to perform the coinsplits but you'll need UTXO on both S3 and S4 addresses on the same KMD node.

-5. Launch iguana
+6. Launch iguana

+It is recommanded to launch iguana into a screen or tmux.

+``
+cd ~/HdPow/iguana
+./m_notary_3rd_party_S3
+``

-6. Verify that each iguana is able to notarize
+7. Verify that each iguana is able to notarize

 ## different user, same server